linux-surface/kernel/Documentation/filesystems/proc.rst

 be lower than the real value due to optimizations used in the current implementation.
 If this is not desirable please file a bug report.

-"AnonHugePages" shows the amount of memory backed by transparent hugepage.
+"AnonHugePages" shows the amount of memory backed by transparent hugepage, mapped by PMD.

+"AnonHugePteMap" shows the amount of memory backed by transparent hugepage, mapped by PTE.

 "ShmemPmdMapped" shows the amount of shared (shmem/tmpfs) memory backed by huge pages.